Explanation

 =DATE(1970,3,8)

 The final result is the date 8-Mar-1970.
 If the date in B5 or the number of years in C5 are changed, the formula calculates a new result.
-This formula works fine, and it nicely demonstrates how you can take a date apart and reassemble it again in an Excel formula.
-However, there is an easier way, as explained below.
+This formula nicely demonstrates how you can take a date apart and reassemble it again in an Excel formula.
+It teaches you how the YEAR, MONTH, and DAY functions can extract the key parts of a date and how the DATE function can be used to create a date from these parts.
+However, it is a relatively complex formula, and it does have one flaw: If the starting date is February 29 in a leap year, and the end date is not in a leap year, the date will shift to March 1.
+See the result in cell E12.

 =EDATE(A1,6) // move forward 6 months

-We can adapt the formula above to move a date by years by multiplying by 12:
+We can adapt the formula above to add whole years by multiplying by 12 in a generic formula like this:

 =EDATE(A1,n*12)

-Where n represents the number of years to move the date.
-To use this approach in the example shown, we can use a formula like this in cell E5:
+Where n represents the number of years to add.
+To use this formula in the workbook shown, we enter this formula in cell E5:

 =EDATE(B5,C5*12)